-The intended performance of street is contingent upon following the earthwork recommendations and guidelines outlined in this section.
+The intended performance of roadway pavement is contingent upon following the earthwork recommendations and guidelines outlined in this section.
 Earthwork activities on the Project should be observed and evaluated by TTL personnel.
-The evaluation of earthwork should include observation and testing of all fill and backfill soils placed at the Site, subgrade preparation beneath the streets.
+The evaluation of earthwork should include observation and testing of all fill and backfill soils placed at the Site, and subgrade preparation beneath the streets.